simpleinjector/Documentation/source/howto.rst

 .. container:: Note

     **Warning**: The same warning applies to the use of *Lazy<T>* as it does for the use of *Func<T>* delegates.
-For more information about creating an application and container configuration that can be successfully verified, please read the :ref:`How To Verify the container’s configuration <Verify-Configuration>`.
+For more information about creating an application and container configuration that can be successfully verified, please read the :ref:`How To Verify the container's configuration <Verify-Configuration>`.

 .. _Resolve-Instances-By-Key: